 Supporting our Service Men and Women

-Stanton has always been committed to providing services, resources, and quality jobs for our community's veterans – and hard work paid off last year when Phoenix became the first U.S. city to end chronic veteran homelessness.
+Stanton has always been committed to providing services, resources, and quality jobs for our community's veterans – and hard work paid off in 2013 when Phoenix became the first U.S. city to end chronic veteran homelessness.

 Ending Veteran Homelessness